supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

     ![Screenshot of a data flow with two sources and a lookup.](./images/dataflow_lookup.png)

-    The lookup returns a set of columns from *both* sources, essentially forming an outer join that matches the **ProductID** column in the text file to the **ProductAltKey** column in the data warehouse table.
+    >**Note**: The lookup returns a set of columns from *both* sources, essentially forming an outer join that matches the **ProductID** column in the text file to the **ProductAltKey** column in the data warehouse table.
 When a product with the alternate key already exists in the table, the dataset will include the values from both sources.
 When the product dos not already exist in the data warehouse, the dataset will contain NULL values for the table columns.

 ### Task 3.5: Add an Alter Row